getify/You-Dont-Know-JS/async & performance/ch3.md

 This sort of error handling is technically *async capable*, but it doesn't compose well at all.
 Multiple levels of error-first callbacks woven together with these ubiquitous `if` statement checks inevitably will lead you the perils of callback hell (see Chapter 2).

-So we come back to error handling in promises, with the failure handler passed to `then(..)`.
-Promises don't use the popular "error-first callback" design style, but instead use "split callbacks" style; there's one callback for success and one for failure.
+So we come back to error handling in promises, with the rejection handler passed to `then(..)`.
+Promises don't use the popular "error-first callback" design style, but instead use "split callbacks" style; there's one callback for fulfillment and one for rejection.

 ```js
 var p = Promise.reject( "Oops" );